Mike KrauseExecutive Director

 Peter AbernathySenior Associate Executive Director and General Counsel

-Peter Abernathy oversees TSAC’s legal and compliance division. including TSAC’s contracts, legislative affairs, rulemaking, and oversight of institutional compliance with the state’s grant and scholarship programs.
-Peter also provides assistance in coordinating the management of TSAC’s loan, outreach, and grant and scholarship divisions.
+Peter Abernathy oversees THEC/TSAC’s legal and compliance division. including THEC/TSAC’s contracts, legislative affairs, rulemaking, and oversight of institutional compliance with the state’s grant and scholarship programs.
+Peter also provides assistance in coordinating the management of THEC/TSAC’s loan, outreach, and grant and scholarship divisions.

 Jason CavenderChief Financial Officer